shaise/FreeCAD_FastenersWB/CONTRIBUTING.md

 "Dia","Min_L","Max_L"
 ...
 ```
-The first line of the table is a header (it is skipped when `screw_maker.py` reads
+The first line of the table is a header (it is read into a separate title table `FsTitles`)
-the file) and string values are double quoted.
+and string values are double quoted.
+The title name can be arbitrary in most cases but some
+keywords have special meaning
+- `csh_diam` : Countersunk-head screw head diameter.
+If this keyword exists, the automatic screw size detection will be done by this column in the table rather than by stem diameter.
+This is done because countersunk screw holes are chamfered.
+- `csh_height` : Countersunk-head screw head height.
+If this keyword exists it will be used along with `csh_diam` to automaticaly chamfer holes for these screw types.
+- `thr_len` : Default thread length.
+For fasteners with arbitrary thread lengths, this will be the default.

-For each subsequent line:
+For each actual table line:
 - The first column is the diameter that the line corresponds to
 - The remaining columns are dimensions needed to generate the object